Discovery-and-Selection: Towards Optimal Multiple Instance Learning for Weakly Supervised Object Detection: Method

 \subsubsection{Selection}

 Inaccurate classification score for proposals easily cause the localization ambiguity, e.g., Proposals cover only part of object have higher score.
-We propose a selection module to find the confident proposal from the proposal pool produced by Discovery Module, which is inspired by \cite{luo2020weakly}.
+We propose a selection branch to find the confident proposal from the proposal pool produced by discovery module, which is inspired by \cite{luo2020weakly}.

 From the MIL setting, the proposals cover object determine the label of an image, while the proposals only cover background can not affect the label of an image.
 The proposal is regarded as key proposals when it covers the object in the image.
-A binary variable $h_{i}\in \{0,1\}$ is used to indicate whether proposal $R_i$ cover the object.
-We use one estimator $\phi$ to estimate the probability of a proposal to be a key proposal and one predictor $\theta$ to predict the probability of a proposal belonging to different categories.
-The selection module is defined as
+A binary variable $h_{i}\in \{0,1\}$ is used to indicate whether proposal $R_i$ is significant for the generation of the image's label and one predictor $\theta$ to predict the probability of a proposal belonging to different categories.
+Then the image's category probability can be generated: